microsoft/botframework-cli/packages/orchestrator/README.md

       a previously generated .blu snapshot/train file, and create a detailed train/test evaluation report.
   2) Evaluation mode: create an Orchestrator leave-one-out cross validation (LOOCV) evaluation report on a previously generated .blu snapshot file.
-  3) Assessment mode: assess a collection of utterance/label predictions against their ground-truth and create an evaluation report, there is no need for a base model.
+  3) Assessment mode: assess a collection of utterance/label predictions against their ground-truth and create an evaluation report.
+There is no need for a base model.

 The 'test' mode is activated if there is a '--test' parameter set for a test file.
 Please see below for detailed help message for this mode.
 The 'assessment' mode is activated if there is a '--prediction' parameter set for a prediction.
 Please see below for detailed help messahe for this mode.
-If there is no '--test' or '--prediction' parameters, then 'evaluation' mode.
+If there is no '--test' or '--prediction' parameters, then "test" command runs on the 'evaluation' mode.

 Notice that the input specificaed by the '--in' parameter may be different from mode to mode.